 Find the plan that works best for you

 - Set your sights on shaving minutes off your running time

 - Ramp up your training with Advanced Marathoning.

-If you want to be a better runner, then you have to do what it takes.
+To be a better runner, you must do what it takes.
 You have to find ways to improve your mileage, and one of the best ways is by running uphill.
 The key is finding hills that are long enough to be challenging but short enough so that they don’t wear out their welcome before you reach them (or worse yet, before you even start).
-Running uphill helps build strength in your legs, back, and core, which will help with overall endurance when running on flat terrain as well as give an extra boost when running downhill!
+Running uphill helps build strength in your legs, back, and core, which will help with overall endurance when running on flat terrain and give an extra boost when running downhill!

 Alex is a passionate fitness enthusiast dedicated to helping people lead healthier, more active lifestyles.
 He encourages small – sustainable changes over drastic transformations and works with people to create customized wellness plans.
 His mission is to help others benefit from the most effective methods available, sharing tips, strategies, and health & fitness tools on Gearuptofit.com to inspire people to live their best lives.